tobster-de/TwoFactorAuthenticator/README.md

 ## Common Pitfalls

+- Ideally use PasswordToken.FromPassCode methods for low security, demonstration or test purposes only.
+  Using this methods implies the passcode is held somewhere in memory by your code.
+This is most likely to be completely unprotected.

-* Don't use the secret key and `ManualEntryKey` interchangeably. `ManualEntryKey` is used to enter into the authenticator app when scanning a QR code is impossible and is derived from the secret key ([discussion example](https://github.com/BrandonPotter/GoogleAuthenticator/issues/54))
+- Don't use the secret key and `ManualEntryKey` interchangeably. `ManualEntryKey` is used to enter into the authenticator app when scanning a QR code is impossible and is derived from the secret key ([discussion example](https://github.com/BrandonPotter/GoogleAuthenticator/issues/54))